Albanvale

 Albanvale faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area has lower university qualification rates at 16.1%, significantly below Greater Melbourne's average of 37.0%.
-This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+The area's university qualification rate is 16.1%, significantly lower than Greater Melbourne's average of 37.0%.
 Bachelor degrees are the most common at 12.0%, followed by postgraduate qualifications (2.9%) and graduate diplomas (1.2%).
-Vocational credentials are prevalent, with 29.2% of residents aged 15+ holding such qualifications - advanced diplomas at 9.3% and certificates at 19.9%.
+Vocational credentials are prominent, with 29.2% of residents aged 15+ holding them, including advanced diplomas (9.3%) and certificates (19.9%).
+Educational participation is high at 30.2%, with 9.7% in primary education, 8.4% in secondary education, and 4.8% pursuing tertiary education.

-Educational participation is high, with 30.2% of residents currently enrolled in formal education.
+Educational participation is notably high, with 30.2% of residents currently enrolled in formal education.
 This includes 9.7% in primary education, 8.4% in secondary education, and 4.8% pursuing tertiary education.

 Frequently Asked Questions - Education